robcog-iai/UPhysicsBasedMC/Documentation/Orion.md

 * First you log into the Ikinema homepage.
 After logging in you will see a list of their software at the top.
 Click on **Ikinema Orion** and download the installer.

 * The installer will ask you what you want to install.
-Macke sure **Orion Streamer**, which is the software you bought a license key for, is checked.
+Macke sure **Orion Streamer** is checked.

 * Also unfold **IKINEMA VRPN Unreal plug-in** and select the UE versions you want to download plugins for.
+If your current version of UE is not yet supported, just select the latest version.
+It will complain when starting your project later on, but probably still work.

 * You can uncheck **IKINEMA VRPN Unity plug-in** and **IKINEMA 3D Assets**.
 The last contains a skeletal mesh that is already included in this plugin.
 If you need the .fbx or a female version you can also keep it checked.